Noel O'Mahony: Cork Hibernians

 During the 1960s and 1970s O'Mahony played for Cork Hibernians.
 Together with Miah Dennehy, John Herrick, Gerry Coyne and Dinny Allen, he was a prominent member of a successful Hibernians team managed by Dave Bacuzzi.
 He was invariably described as a "hard player", a "(take) no prisoners... centre-half" and as a "tough, no-nonsense defender".
 While playing for Hibernians, O'Mahony helped the club win the 1970–71 League of Ireland title, two FAI Cups in 1971–72 and 1972–73 and the Blaxnit Cup in 1971–72.
 His brother Declan also played as a goalkeeper for Hibernians and featured in the 1972–73 FAI Cup final.
 O'Mahony also served as team captain and played for Hibernians in Europe, including in a 1970–71 Inter-Cities Fairs Cup tie against Valencia.

-Manager
+Managerial career

 Albert Rovers

 At the end of the 1975–76 season, Cork Hibernians resigned from the League of Ireland.
 The 1976–77 season saw them replaced by Albert Rovers with O'Mahony serving as their player-manager.
 O'Mahony subsequently remained in charge of Albert Rovers for most of their stay in the League of Ireland under their various guises as Cork Albert, Cork Alberts and Cork United.
 The highlight of his time with Alberts was guiding the club to the 1977–78 League of Ireland Cup final which they lost to Dundalk.